gayenswagata/gayenswagata/README.md

 👋 Hi, I am Swagata Gayen

+ - 🌱 I’m currently learning  DSA, Springboot
- - 🌱 I’m currently learning  DSA, Springboot, Redis using C++
+ - 🌱 I’m currently working on a project to create Redis from scratch using C++

 <!--
 **gayenswagata/gayenswagata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.